 Let’s say you’re a food manufacturer who has just developed a new flavour or product application.
 It’s best to recommend that product to customers who have already tried an earlier version, or who are still using it.
 “Hi there.
 You’re using a variety of oriental sauces already, this soy sauce is definitely for you.”
 That works brilliantly when you also make a relevant offer.
 But you will lose credibility if you offer this product to a Thai restaurant that makes its own sauces.
 For these customers, it would almost feel like an insult for them to be associated with a factory product.

 You can use churn models to explore how likely you are to lose customers.
 There will always be a small percentage of customers you won’t be able to keep, for instance because they’ve had to shut down their business.
 We call that involuntary churn.
 But most customers who leave their suppliers do so voluntarily.
 In other words, they choose a competitor because they have a better offer, or because they’ve had an unpleasant experience with you.
 Churn models are completed using historical data.
 You look at why customers left you and what differentiates them from those who stayed.
-It could be that when you don’t have any sales representatives out in a particular area, the ‘churn’ is greater.
+It could be that when you don’t have any sales representatives out in a particular area, the ‘churn’ is bigger.
 Or a complaints procedure could be the link between customers you recently lost.

 You can use historical data to determine which criteria have a higher correlation with customers staying or leaving, and then put those aspects to good use in evaluating your personas.
 The image below shows some variables that could be interesting with this kind of model, but it is important that the variables that matter to you come from your own data.